The Well-Organized Closet

 Go ahead and very carefully open the closet door and stand well back until everything stops quaking.
-This may take a few seconds.
+This may take a few moments.
 Just be patient.

 Now, carefully remove everything from the closet.
 This requires the utmost dedication and concentration.
 You are inevitably going to find things you have not seen for years, if not decades: your high school yearbook, that souvenir kayak paddle you thought was lost, and so on.
 These archaeological treasures tend to bring on bouts of nostalgia and day-dreaming.
 Resist these temptations and stay focused.
 Otherwise we'll be here all day.

-Next, organize your wardrobe into piles.
+Organize your wardrobe into piles.
 If you are like most people, you only wear 20% of your clothes and shoes on a regular basis.
 Sort them into seasonal groups and then further separate those clothes into the "keeper" group, the "may come back into style" group and the "may wear sometime" group.
 Then, donate all but the "keeper" group to the Salvation Army or Disabled American Veterans.
 They will thank you warmly and make very good use of them.
-And you get a nice tax deduction.
+And, you get a nice tax deduction for your generosity.

-This seems unnecessarily ruthless at first, but it will make your closet reorganizing so much easier and more meaningful.
+This may seem needlessly ruthless at first, but it will make your closet reorganizing so much easier and more meaningful.